Skip to main content

 How Do Pellets Compare to Other TRT Modalities?

 Choosing a method for hormonal optimization involves weighing the benefits and risks of each option.
-Testosterone pellets offer a distinct profile when compared to other common forms of therapy.
+Testosterone pellets offer a distinct profile when compared to other common forms of testosterone replacement therapy.
 Understanding these differences is key to determining if pellets align with your lifestyle and health goals.

 • Injections (Intramuscular or Subcutaneous) ∞ Typically administered weekly or bi-weekly, injections can create more noticeable peaks and troughs in testosterone levels.
 This can lead to fluctuations in mood, energy, and libido for some individuals.
 However, dosing is highly adjustable, and this method is often the most cost-effective.